 - Regular activity on a UK bank account

-- Preferably no property owned in the country where you're living overseas
+- Preferably no property owned in the country in which you're living overseas

 - Good credit history

-There’s no doubt that mortgages in Britain can be more expensive for expats than for local residents.
+There’s no doubt that mortgages in Britain can incur higher mortgage rates for expats than for local residents.

-Which is why you need to have an experienced expat mortgage broker advising you, and getting access to the lenders who can offer you the best terms based on their lending criteria for your circumstances.
+Which is why you need to have an experienced expat mortgage broker advising you.
+We can access the lenders who offer the best terms based on their lending criteria for your circumstances.

-And expats often need to move quickly: you may have seen a property you want to buy while you're over in the UK on a visit, and you want to get the deal done before you leave.
-You need an experienced specialist broker who can anticipate all the likely scenarios that the structure of your mortgage finance needs to accommodate.
+And expats often need to move quickly.
+You may have seen a property you want to buy while you're in the UK on a visit and want to get the deal done before you leave.

-A first phone call to one of our specialist expat mortgage specialists us will establish how we can help you, and how quickly we could have finance in place for you.
-Call us whenever it suits you:
+A first phone call to one of our specialist expat mortgage brokers will establish how we can help you and how quickly we could get your finance in place.